yogeshkanwade21/rock-paper-scissor/README.md

-A rock paper scissors game using Javascript.
-[Play](https://rock-paper-scissors-eta-sandy.vercel.app/)
+A rock paper scissors game using Javascript. <a href="https://rock-paper-scissors-eta-sandy.vercel.app/" target="_blank">Play</a>